 The FinEd Network organises an annual seminar, which in recent years has been arranged in connection with the FERA Conference on Education.
 The FinEd seminar acts as the pre‑seminar for the conference.

-Pre-seminar of the FinEd Network to the FERA 2020 Conference 14 December 2020, University of Helsinki/ ONLINE SEMINAR
+“Digitalisation in education: From various learning contexts to methodologies” Pre-seminar of the FinEd Network to the FERA 2020 Conference 14 December 2020, University of Helsinki

 Mixed methods – Always Better?